DangerousPrototypes/BusPirate5-docs-hardware/docs/introduction.md

 ![](./img/bp-rgb-dark.jpg)

-Bus Pirate 5 is the latest edition of the original universal serial interface that hackers trust since 2008.
+Bus Pirate 5 is the latest edition of the original universal serial interface trusted by hackers since 2008.
 Talking to chips and probing interfaces is more fun than ever!

 ## RP2040
 - Based on Raspberry Pi Foundation RP2040